htihospitality/re-dash/doc/04-databases.md

 - [Drift](https://drift.simonbinder.eu/) (a relational persistence library over sqlite3)
 - [RxDB](https://rxdb.info/articles/flutter-database.html)  (a popular reactive NoSQL database for JavaScript, usable from Flutter)

 > Multiple databases may be registered and used in the same app simultaneously.
-Note however, that subscription signals of different database implementations cannot be used with a layer 3 subscription.
+Note however, that subscription signals of mixed database implementations cannot be used within one layer 3 subscription.

 ## AppDB